williamwissemann/record_keeper/docs/source/dev/index.rst

 Testing
 =======

-The record_keeper project implements a regression test suite that improves developer productivity by identifying capability regressions early.
+The record-keeper project implements a regression test suite that improves developer productivity by identifying capability regressions early.

 Developers implementing fixes or enhancements must ensure that they have not broken existing functionality.
-The record_keeper project provides some convenience tools so this testing step can be quickly performed.
+The record-keeper project provides some convenience tools so this testing step can be quickly performed.